btzy/nativefiledialog-extended/README.md

 *Note: On Mac OS, the file dialogs do not have friendly names and there is no way to switch between filters, so the filter specifications are combined (e.g. "c,cpp,cc,h,hpp").
 The filter specification is also never explicitly shown to the user.
 This is usual Mac OS behaviour and users expect it.*

 *Note 2: You must ensure that the specification string is non-empty and that every file extension has at least one character.
-Otherwise, bad things might ensue.*
+Otherwise, bad things might ensue (i.e. undefined behaviour).*

-*Note 3: On Linux, the file extension is never automatically appended.
-This is usual GTK behaviour and users expect it.*
+*Note 3: On Linux, the file extension is appended (if missing) when the user presses down the "Save" button.
+The appended file extension will remain visible to the user, even if an overwrite prompt is shown and the user then presses "Cancel".*

+*Note 4: On Windows, the default folder parameter is only used if there is no recently used folder available.
+Otherwise, the default folder will be the folder that was last used.
+Internally, the Windows implementation calls [IFileDialog::SetDefaultFolder(IShellItem)](https://docs.microsoft.com/en-us/windows/desktop/api/shobjidl_core/nf-shobjidl_core-ifiledialog-setdefaultfolder).*

 ## Iterating Over PathSets